aragon/nest/Nest DAO Governance/Nest DAO specification at 2019-11-07.md

+Below is the most recent specification of the Aragon DAO and the corresponding new governance process for Nest.
+These changes are proposed to the community as an AGP by the Aragon Association in ANV#3.
+The specification is subject to be changed by the Aragon Association and the Nest DAO members if judged necessary.

 ##### last [edited](https://forum.aragon.org/t/agp-proposal-for-a-new-nest-grant-allocation-process/998) on 09.07.19 @ 12.50 CEST

 # The Nest DAO: application process and governance settings

 ### Philosophy
 Until now AA has had the responsibility to decide on Nest grants allocation.
 On the path to a fully sovereign and autonomous network, the Aragon Association will increasingly delegate strategic decisions to the Aragon community.
 In the Nest DAO, members of Flock teams, Nest teams and the broader community will take part in grant allocation decisions.

 The process detailed below is designed for this purpose.
 In this new version the Aragon Association steps back in a more coordination and advice oriented role.

 ## The Nest DAO

 - Members of the Nest  DAO have a non-transferable membership token enabling them to vote
 - Nest funds are determined by AGPs and held in the Nest DAO
 - Grantees are paid through the Nest DAO (payments can be one-off, issued over milestones, or streamed using the Payroll app)
 - Nest DAO members also form an Aragon Working Group where they can communicate